-You have projected one of the following motors:

-STOBER synchronous servo motor with EnDat 2.2 digital encoder or EnDat 3 (with optional brake)
+You have projected a STOBER synchronous servo motor with EnDat 2.1/2.2 digital encoder and optional brake.

-By projecting the corresponding motor, limiting values for currents and torques as well as associated temperature data are automatically transferred to the respective parameters of the individual wizards.
+By projecting the corresponding motor, limit values for currents and torques as well as associated temperature data are automatically transferred to the respective parameters of the individual wizards.
 All additional data on the brake and encoder is transferred at the same time.